tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: rename gs_class => gs
 	- TBD: finally fix get_room => rename and move to gs.map

-- TBD: decide if descript & buffer should both be in io... or should each have its own sub-class?

 things to go into io
 	buff_dict